node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 title: BeagleBone Black
 ---

 The BeagleBoneBlack already has Node.js baked into it's OS, so some of these tips are optional.

 **Note**: The latest Debian Jessie build for BeagleBoneBlack is not yet supported, as it breaks the nodes that allows access to the GPIO pins.

 <div class="doc-callout">
 These instructions only apply to the Debian versions of BeagleBoneBlack. <a href="http://beagleboard.org/latest-images">http://beagleboard.org/latest-images</a>
 </div>

-#### Upgrading Node.js (Optional)

-You need Node.js v0.10.x which should be installed by default on the BBB so this step is optional.
-To update Node.js on BBB - checkout the instructions halfway down this page [http://elinux.org/Beagleboard:BeagleBoneBlack_Debian](http://elinux.org/Beagleboard:BeagleBoneBlack_Debian)

-In particular the lines about adding an updated repo to /etc/apt/sources.list

-    sudo sh -c "echo 'deb [arch=armhf] http://repos.rcn-ee.net/debian wheezy main' >> /etc/apt/sources.list"
-    sudo sh -c "echo '#deb-src [arch=armhf] http://repos.rcn-ee.net/debian wheezy main' >> /etc/apt/sources.list"

-Then update the packages

-    sudo apt-get update
-    sudo apt-get upgrade
-    sudo apt-get install npm --reinstall

 #### Before you start